Miksi-io/Documentations-Releases-and-Guides/README.md

 # Documentations, Releases, and Guides

-## Welcome to the Miksi.io Resource Hub!
+## Welcome to Miksi's Resource Hub!

+At Miksi, we are helping companies to enable their customers to get patterns, trends, forecasts, and charts.
+All that without ever exposing their data to us.
-Our repository is dedicated to empowering users with advanced AI tools for business intelligence.
-Here, you'll find comprehensive resources to help you harness the full potential of Miksi.io's capabilities.
+In this documentation, you'll find comprehensive resources to help you harness the full potential of our solution.
+All locally, all magic.

 ### Documentation
 - **AI Agent Setup:** Step-by-step guide to configure and deploy our AI agents.